allen218/AlgorithmDemo30/README.md

 ### Linked List

 1. Implement a linked list,a circle linked list and two-way linked list all including adding and deleting function
-2. Reverse linked list.
+2. Reverse linked list
-3. Combine two ordered linked list into one.
+3. Combine two ordered linked list into one
-4. Query a middle of node in linked list.
+4. Query a middle of node in linked list
 5. Swap Node in Pairs

 ### Stack

-1. Implementing a stack by array.
+1. Implementing a stack by array
-2. Implementing a stack by linked list.
+2. Implementing a stack by linked list
-3. Simulating a browser with function of forward and back by stack.
+3. Simulating a browser with function of forward and back by stack

 ### Queue

-1. Implementing a queue by array.
+1. Implementing a queue by array
-2. Implementing a queue by linked list.
+2. Implementing a queue by linked list
-3. Implementing a circular queue.
+3. Implementing a circular queue

 ### Recursion